mdn/content/files/en-us/web/http/cors/index.md

 Some requests don't trigger a {{Glossary("Preflight_request","CORS preflight")}}.
 Those are called _simple requests_
-from the obsolete [CORS spec](https://www.w3.org/TR/2014/REC-cors-20140116/#terminology), though the [Fetch spec](https://fetch.spec.whatwg.org/) (which now defines CORS) doesn’t use that term.
+from the obsolete [CORS spec](https://www.w3.org/TR/2014/REC-cors-20140116/#terminology), though the [Fetch spec](https://fetch.spec.whatwg.org/) (which now defines CORS) doesn't use that term.

 The idea is that the {{HTMLElement("form")}} element from HTML 4.0 (1998) can submit simple requests to any origin, so anyone writing a server must already protect against {{Glossary("CSRF", "cross-site request forgery")}}.